 mastodon, (along with misskey and pleroma, which are other networks that operate similarly) has not been without its problems and issues. the creator of mastodon, for instance, gets so much funding, but refuses to give credit to others who have helped, refused at one point to put in new accessibility measures because aesthetically it was not pleasing, and is generally not that great/responsive when folks suggest or report things. the home server started by him is also incredibly poorly moderated, and, since they refuse to close registrations, attracts many spam bots, and bad actors/shitty people.

-because of how easily hosted/sort of accessible mastodon and the fediverse are, it attracts many different types of people. this, unfortunately includes nazis/white supremacists, and other generally awful people. however, with the right moderation, you can use these networks more safely and work with your moderators to keep it that way. i will recommend a few open servers that i know are moderated well in another area of this post, but feel free to explore on your own, join numerous, or host your own!
+because of how easily hosted/sort of accessible mastodon and the fediverse are, it attracts many different types of people. this, unfortunately includes nazis/white supremacists, and other generally awful people. however, with the right moderation, you can use these networks more safely and work with your moderators to keep it that way. i am happy recommend a few open servers that i know are moderated well to anyone who asks, but feel free to explore on your own, join numerous, or host your own!

 mastodon’s code is hosted on github, which can be “forked” (copied), and changed to your hearts desire if you know what you’re doing. this includes character count, the actual look, and many other things. people have created some fun alternatives like hometown or goToSocial!

 much of the fediverse can be found and changed this way (on github/with coding knowledge). i, personally, understand absolutely nothing in those previous links, but some of you might.

 servers on mastodon are referred to as “instances”, and posts as “toots”—people will understand what you mean if you don’t use those words though and choose “server” or “posts”.

 each instance has a home login page, where you can sign up, if the instance is accepting new users. an open instance, without individual approval of users, will be straight forward when looking at it to sign up.